aimms/documentation/webui/map-widget.rst

 *	Node Sets: Multiple node sets can be added here.
 *	Arc Sets: Multiple arc sets can be added here.
+*	Widget Actions: Widget actions can be configured here.
+*	Heatmap: A heatmap can be added here.
 *	Miscellaneous: Title, Zoom, Center Latitude, Center Longitude and Visibility can be controlled here.
 *	Advanced: Advanced options for this widget are available here.